s-boris/WTT-Bridge/README.md

 ## Notes

  Working:
- - Forward text and media messages from Whatsapp to Telegram
+ - Messages from Whatsapp to Telegram (text, images)
+ - Messages from Telegram to Whatsapp (text)

  TODO:
  - show participants